MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 - Introduce more coding challenges that mimic real-world scenarios, such as
   debugging a complex Python script or handling edge cases in Git workflows.

-- Use collaborative whiteboarding sessions to design project architecture or
+- Use collaborative white-boarding sessions to design project architecture or
   workflow diagrams.

 - Include a mid-project retrospective to assess progress and address blockers